openprovider/Openprovider-WHMCS-domains/README.md

 ## Installation using script
 - To install the Openprovider domain registrar module, run the following commands from **WHMCS root directory** as the hosting/website user (e.g., on a cPanel server, run it as the cPanel user under which the WHMCS website is hosted).
+- Note: Depending on the permissions of the user running the script, you may need to use the sudo command (e.g., sudo /bin/bash -s)
 ```bash
 curl -s https://raw.githubusercontent.com/openprovider/Openprovider-WHMCS-domains/refs/heads/version-8.1/scripts/install_openprovider.sh | /bin/bash -s
 ```